janglowacz/DSApy/README.txt

-Hello

-This is DSApy Version A0.1
+This is DSApy Version A0.2
 Features are limited to Talent rolling.
-There are probably some bugs
+There are probably some bugs.
-If I coded everything correctly the only required things is to have python3 installed, I have not tested this yet.
+If I coded everything correctly the only required thing is to have python3 installed, I have not tested this yet.

 Start the program using "CORE.py".